-They are the principles believed to be important to the business, and come from the Society's Purpose, recognised as relevant to its employees, members and external customers - the Society stakeholders.
+The Society Values are the principles believed to be important to the business and come from the Society's Purpose.

+They are relevant to its employees, members and external customers - the Society stakeholders.

 The Society's Values are defined as: